-- Institutions may apply Education & General fund resources, excluding Fund 10000 state appropriations for athletics, to auxiliary enterprise operations where such expenditures can be justified as supporting the primary mission of the institution; however, use of general fund resources for auxiliary enterprise operations is strongly discouraged and must be approved in advance by the Chancellor under procedures established by the USG chief fiscal officer.
+Institutions may apply Education & General Fund resources (unrestricted institutional funds), excluding Fund 10000 state appropriations for athletics, to auxiliary enterprise operations where such expenditures can be justified as supporting the primary mission of the institution; however, use of general fund resources for auxiliary enterprise operations is strongly discouraged and must be approved in advance by the Chancellor under procedures established by the USG chief fiscal officer.
 The Board of Regents has determined that intercollegiate athletics supports the overall mission of the institution and has authorized the use of Education & General Fund resources in support of intercollegiate athletics as outlined in Board Policies 4.5 and 7.2.2.
-Use of Education & General fund resources for intercollegiate athletics, excluding Fund 10000 state appropriations, is authorized as outlined in Board Policy 4.5 and as further defined in the USG Business Procedures Manual.
-In no instance may Education & General fund resources be used to support athletic scholarships.
-The use and amount of Education & General fund resources applied to the support of auxiliary enterprise operations shall be included in the five-year plan.
-(BoR Minutes, October 2013)
+Use of Education & General Fund resources for intercollegiate athletics, excluding Fund 10000 state appropriations, is authorized as outlined in Board Policy 4.5 and as further defined in the USG Business Procedures Manual.
+In no instance may Education & General Fund resources be used to support athletic scholarships.
+The use and amount of Education & General Fund resources applied to the support of auxiliary enterprise operations shall be included in the five-year plan.

 7.2.3 Operating Budgets